microsoft/OMS-Agent-for-Linux/README.md

 *Note: the features and supported Linux versions in this Technical Preview are a limited subset of planned capabilities*
 ## Quick Install guide
 Run the following commands to download the omsagent, validate the checksum, and install+onboard the agent. *Commands are for 64-bit*.
-The Workspace ID and Primary Key can be found inside the OMS Portal settings under the **connected sources** tab.
+The Workspace ID and Primary Key can be found inside the OMS Portal under Settings in the **connected sources** tab.
 ```
 $> wget https://github.com/MSFTOSSMgmt/OMS-Agent-for-Linux/releases/download/1.0.0-47/omsagent-1.0.0-47.universal.x64.sh
 $> md5sum omsagent-1.0.0-47.universal.x64.sh